Para, Rajasthan

 Para is a village in Kekri district, in Rajasthan state of India.
-As of 2011 census of India, its population is 3752.
+As of 2011 census of India, its population is 3,752.

-It is located at a distance of 408 km from the Indian capital New Delhi, 148 km from the Rajasthan capital Jaipur, 92 km from the district headquarter Ajmer and 12 km from the tehsil headquarter Kekri.
+It is located at a distance of 408 km from the Indian capital New Delhi, 148 km from the Rajasthan capital Jaipur, 92 km from the district headquarter Ajmer and 12 km from the tehsil headquarters Kekri.